bghughes/MNIST-neural-network/README.md

-# MNIST Handwritten Number Classifying Neural Network
+# Handwritten Number Classifying Neural Network

 With this project, I aimed at analyzing a neural network from the ground up that could classify handwritten numbers.
 The MNIST data set is a common starting place for many machine learning approaches and its large data set proved ideal for building my network.
 The program is written in Python 2.7 and the MNIST data can be found here: http://yann.lecun.com/exdb/mnist/